mreouven/repository.annatel/README.md

 ## Support and Feedback

-If you encounter any issues or have suggestions for improving the plugin, please feel free to reach out to our support team at support@livetvreplayplugin.com.
-We appreciate your feedback and are committed to enhancing your experience with our plugin.
+If you encounter any issues or have suggestions for improving the plugin, please feel free to reach out to our support team at @mreouven We appreciate your feedback and are committed to enhancing your experience with our plugin.

 ## License